etaler/Etaler/docs/source/HTMAlgorithm.md

 ## Spatial Pooler

 [Spatial Pooler](https://numenta.com/neuroscience-research/research-publications/papers/htm-spatial-pooler-neocortical-algorithm-for-online-sparse-distributed-coding/) is a dimention reduction/clustering algorithm.
-As a black box, a Spatial Pooler learns the associations between bits (learning groups of bits frequently becomes a 1 together) and merges them together.
+As a black box, a Spatial Pooler learns the associations between bits (learning which groups of bits frequently becomes a 1 together) and merges them together.
 The process removes reducdent information within the SDR and enforces a stable density (number of 1 bits in the SDR).
 Improving Temporal Memory's performance.

 ```C++
 auto sp = SpatialPooler(/*input_shape=*/{256}, /*output_shape=*/{64});